maxsky/openconnect-gui/docs/sw_requirements.md

     sudo dnf install -y mingw32-qt5-qtbase
     sudo dnf install -y mingw32-nsis

-##### Fedora 28
+##### Fedora
-This is not main target platform, because openconnect is used by other projects integrated into desktop environments.
-On the other side - the minimum of required packages to build this GUI should be installed by following commands:
+The minimum of required packages to build this GUI should be installed by following commands:

     sudo dnf install -y git gitflow
     sudo dnf install -y cmake
     sudo dnf install -y qt5-qtbase-devel gcc-c++
     sudo dnf install -y gnutls-devel openconnect-devel
-    ~~sudo dnf install -y spdlog-devel~~
+    sudo dnf install -y spdlog-devel

+After the binary is generated provide it with networking capabilities to be able to use it, as follows:

+    sudo setcap cap_net_admin=ep openconnect-gui

 #### MacOS
 - MacOS 10.13+